Monique Luiz: Early life and "Daisy"

 Monique M. Corzilius was born on May 3, 1961, and raised in Pine Beach, New Jersey.
 She was the youngest of Fred and Colette Corzilius' three children.
 During her childhood, her mother took her to child acting auditions in the New York City.
 Working under the stage name Monique Cozy, her first professional appearance was at the age of two, modeling in a print advertisement for Lipton soup.
-She also appeared in advertisements for companies including Kodak, Velveeta, Prudential Insurance.
+She also appeared in advertisements for companies including Kodak, Velveeta, and Prudential Insurance.

 In 1964, Corzilius was selected to act in the "Daisy" advertisement, part of then incumbent president Lyndon B. Johnson's 1964 presidential campaign against Senator Barry Goldwater.
 The main concept of "Daisy" was to communicate Johnson's anti-war and anti-nuclear positions, contrasting them with Goldwater's support for the use of nuclear weapons in the Vietnam War.
 The advertisement began with Corzilius standing in a meadow, picking petals of a daisy and counting from one to nine.
 She skipped a few numbers and repeated some twice.
 After various takes, it was decided that a miscount might be more appealing to the voters.
 After she reached "nine", a booming male voice was then heard counting the numbers backward from "ten", similar to a missile launch countdown.
 The scene then cut to footage of mushroom clouds following a nuclear explosion, and the final frame read: "Vote for President Johnson on November 3" (written in all caps), then adding, "The stakes are too high for you to stay home."